ENCOUNTER D&D

 • Software: Players will be given access to create a character sheet on DNDBeyond.com to track their characters’ health, abilities, equipment, etc.

-Our standard fee is $80 per 2.5-hour session.
+Our standard fee is $65 per 2.5-hour session, including one character creation session per player.
 Limited financial assistance may be available should players need a discount.

 Unfortunately, although this is a therapeutic gaming experience, it is not considered therapy, but is adjacent to therapy.
 As such, we are not able to accept insurance for these sessions.